Hu Hanmin: Biography

 Later, on 28 February 1931, Hu was placed under house arrest by Chiang because of disputes over the new Provisional Constitution.
 Internal party pressure forced Chiang to release him.
 Hu then became a powerful leader in South China, advocating three political principles: resistance to Japanese invasion, resistance to warlords, and resistance to the self-proclaimed leader Chiang Kai-shek.
 The anti-Chiang factions in the KMT gathered in Guangzhou to set up a rival government.
 They demanded Chiang's resignation from his dual post of president and premier.
 Civil war was averted by the Japanese invasion of Manchuria.
 Hu continued to rule southern China, the heartland of the KMT, with the help of Chen Jitang and the New Guangxi clique.
 There he tried to create a model government, free of corruption and cronyism, to discredit Chiang's Nanjing regime.

+Although Hu nominally led the "Southwest Political Affairs Council" set up by Guangdong and Guangxi warlord cliques and lent his image to legitimize this warlord regime, the Guangdong warlord Chen Jitang remained suspicious of his influence and refused to allow him to return to Guangzhou.
+Hu resided instead in Hong Kong, under the warlords' effective control and receiving a stipend from Chen.

 Hu was an advocate of action against Japanese aggression, criticising Chiang Kai-shek for "his spineless failure to adopt a strong policy towards the foreign power which has torn and ravaged our homeland!"

 Hu visited Europe and ceased his political attack on Chiang Kai-shek in June 1935.
 At the first session of the Kuomintang's Fifth Conference in December 1935, he was elected Chairman of the Central Committee for Common Affairs in absentia.
 Hu returned to China in January 1936 and lived in Guangzhou until he died of a cerebral haemorrhage on 12 May 1936.

 His death sparked a crisis.
 Chiang wanted to replace Hu with loyalists in southern China and end the autonomy the south had enjoyed under Hu.
 In response, Chen and the New Guangxi clique conspired to remove Chiang from office.
 In the so-called "Liangguang Incident", Chen was forced to resign as governor of Guangdong after Chiang bribed many of Chen's officers to defect and the conspiracy collapsed.

 Hu's political philosophy was that one's individual rights were a function of one's membership of a nation.